platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 ### Error provisioning certificates

-You may encounter Let's Encrypt certificates failing to provision after the build hook has completed:
+When a Let's Encrypt certificate fails to provision after the build hook has completed, you get output similar to the following:

 ```bash
 Provisioning certificates